konnov/protocols-made-fun/_posts/2024-09-28-tla-and-not-tla.md

     y
 ```

-In practice, the type checker requires type annotations for constants and
+The type checker requires type annotations for constants and variables.
+Given
-variables.
-Given that, it tries to infer types for everything else using a
+those, it tries to infer types for everything else using a modified version of
-modified version of the type inference algorithm by [Damas and
+the type inference algorithm by [Damas and Milner][Damas-Milner].
+In some cases,
-Milner][Damas-Milner].
-In some cases, type inference cannot distinguish between
+type inference cannot distinguish between functions, sequences, tuples, and
-functions, sequences, tuples, and records.
-In those cases, it requires
-additional type annotations.
+records.
+In those cases, the type checker requires additional type annotations.

 **Randomized symbolic execution.** At some point, we started to check properties
 of the specifications that were too hard for bounded model checking.
 Of course,
 one approach to the issue was to raise the level of abstraction.
 However, it was
-not always possible.
-Hence, we have introduced the command `apalache-mc
+not always possible without losing the engineers.
+Hence, we have introduced the
-simulate` that randomly picks symbolic transitions instead of
+command `apalache-mc simulate` that randomly picks symbolic transitions instead
-non-deterministically choosing from the set of all enabled transitions.
+of non-deterministically choosing from the set of all enabled transitions.
 This
 command is quite efficient for finding bugs, though it sacrifices completeness.
-I will write a separate blog post on the efficiency of [simulate][].
-The command
+I will write a separate blog post on comparing `check` vs. [simulate][].
+The
-name may be misleading; it does random+symbolic execution (randolic?).
+command name may be misleading; it does random+symbolic (randolic?) execution.

 As a teaser, these are statistics from finding an agreement violation with
 `apalache-mc check` on [Ben-Or's consensus][Ben_or83] for the case of too many